Connect with others who understand.

 Written by Torrey Kim

-Some people with spondylitis may feel isolated, but it’s important to recognize that you’re not alone with this form of arthritis.
-Between 0.2 percent and 0.5 percent of the U.S. population is estimated to have spondylitis, and Mars’ story is proof that even rock stars have to find a way to live with this condition.
+Ankylosing spondylitis is a chronic inflammatory arthritis primarily affecting the spine and pelvis.
+Some people with the condition may feel isolated, but it’s important to recognize that you’re not alone with this form of arthritis.
+Between 0.2 percent and 0.5 percent of the U.S. population is estimated to have ankylosing spondylitis, and Mars’ story proves that even rock stars can face similar challenges.

 Mick Mars was a co-founder and lead guitarist of rock band Mötley Crüe, along with Nikki Sixx, Tommy Lee, and Vince Neil.
-The heavy metal band released its first album in 1981 and quickly found fame, which meant live performances were a significant part of life for the musicians.
-Unfortunately, that didn’t take long to become a problem for Mars, whose real name is Robert Alan Deal.
+The heavy metal band’s first album came out in 1981, quickly launching them into fame that required many live performances.

-Mars knew he wanted to continue performing following his AS diagnosis, mainly when he learned that the condition’s symptoms typically don’t affect the hands or feet — which meant he could keep playing guitar, with accommodations.
+After learning he had AS, Mars learned that the condition’s symptoms typically don’t affect the hands or feet.
+This meant he could keep playing guitar if he made some changes.

 Talk With Others Who Understand